Architecture for the people

 The Solution

-The identity is anchored by a refined wordmark set in Ionic No. 5 Light, supported by Basel Grotesk for long-form clarity and legibility.
-The typographic system balances precision with subtle expression, reflecting the studio’s architectural approach.
-A restrained colour palette draws from material and landscape references common across their work, while allowing for more warmth and personality than the conventional black-and-white architectural norm.
-These elements are carried directly into the website design.
-The interface is deliberately restrained, using disciplined grids, generous spacing and clear hierarchy to let projects lead.
-Each client group page opens with a philosophy statement that establishes intent, then reduces on scroll to a concise three to four word expression, reinforcing clarity and focus.
-The website’s content structure was rebuilt around a flexible, filterable CMS that allows all projects to live within a single system.
-This provides consistency while accommodating variation in project scale and content.
-Projects can be short or detailed, and include photography, video, sketches, floorplans, citations and commentary without breaking the overall structure.
-Video plays a stronger role across the site, adding movement and depth, and the platform now provides a clear home for the studio’s podcast and ongoing conversations.
-The studio page places people at the forefront, reinforcing the idea that the work is shaped by the individuals behind it.
+The identity is built around a refined wordmark in Ionic No. 5 Light, with Basel Grotesk for long-form clarity and legibility.
+Typography balances precision with subtle character, reflecting the studio’s architectural approach.
+A muted colour palette draws from materials and landscapes in their work, adding warmth beyond the typical black-and-white architectural norm.
+The website applies these elements in a clear, structured layout that puts projects front and centre, with disciplined grids, generous spacing, and strong hierarchy guiding the eye.
+Client group pages start with a short philosophy statement that scrolls down to a concise three to four word expression, keeping focus clear.
+A flexible, filterable CMS allows all projects to live within a single system.
+Projects can be short or detailed, and including photography, video, sketches, floorplans, citations and commentary won’t damage the overall structure.
+Video plays a stronger role across the site, adding movement and depth, and the platform is able to easily accommodate the studio’s ongoing podcast conversations.
+The studio page highlights the people behind the work, showing that their designs are shaped by the individuals who create them.

 The Outcome

-The result is a cohesive identity and digital platform that accurately represent Edwards White Architects and the care they bring to their work.
-The brand provides a clear, consistent foundation across all applications, while the website brings that identity to life in a way that feels purposeful and measured.
-Together, they allow the practice to present their work, process and people with greater clarity, confidence and depth, creating a platform that supports the studio now and into the future.
+The result is a cohesive identity and digital platform that reflects the quintessence of Edwards White Architects.
+The identity provides a clear, consistent foundation, while the website brings it to life in a purposeful, measured way.
+Together, they showcase the studio’s work, process, and people with clarity and confidence, allowing clients and audiences to engage seamlessly with their brand.
+The platform is designed to support the practice now and into the future.

 Credits